SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 # Exercise 06 - Mock external service in a separate process

-At the end of this exercise, you'll have tried out the alternative to in-process mocking, having the mocked service in a separate process.
+At the end of this exercise, you'll have tried out the alternative to in-process mocking, by mocking the service in a separate process.

 ## Consider the current mocking setup